SamridhPathak/typing-speed-test/README.md

 # ⌨️ Typing Speed & Accuracy Test

-A sleek, responsive, and interactive typing speed test built using pure HTML, CSS, and JavaScript.
+A sleek, responsive, and interactive typing speed test built using pure **HTML**, **CSS**, and **JavaScript**.
 This application helps users improve their typing speed, accuracy, and consistency — all within the browser, with no backend required.

 ---